awslabs/aws-iot-device-client/README.md

 }
 ```

-*Note: It is worth noting here, if at any point in future you want to provision the device again, then you might have to either delete or update the content (completed-fp -> false) of runtime config file before starting the Device client with Fleet Provisioning feature enabled.*
+*Note: If you wish to re-provision your device in the future, then you can either delete or update the runtime config file, setting the "completed-fp" parameter to "false" before starting the Device client with Fleet Provisioning feature enabled.*

 ### Configuration

 The Fleet Provisioning feature is disabled by default.
-You can enable it by a CLI argument or in the configuration file.
+You can enable it by using a CLI argument or in the configuration file.

-Configuring the Fleet Provisioning feature via the command line:
+#### Configuring the Fleet Provisioning feature via the command line:
 ```
 $ ./aws-iot-device-client --enable-fleet-provisioning [true|false] --fleet-provisioning-template-name [Fleet-Provisioning-Template-Name] --csr-file [your/path/to/csr/file]
 ```

-Configuring the Fleet Provisioning feature via JSON:
+#### Configuring the Fleet Provisioning feature via the JSON configuration file:
 ```
 {
     ...